JMicallef97/WinForms-Font-Swapper/README.md

 WinFormsFontSwapper.scanFormForFonts([your form name here]);
 ```

-2. Specify the fonts you want to change, using the following methods:
+2. Specify the fonts you want to change.
+You can specify replacement fonts by the following methods: Replace all fonts,
+replace fonts by size, replace fonts by size range, or replace fonts by name.
+Examples are below.

-REPLACE ALL (Universal Font)
+**REPLACE ALL (Universal Font)**
 ```
 // Specify a universal font (replace all fonts with this font).